Atari Falcon custom chips decap initiative

 With the die’s image several things became clearer.
 The most important one being that the die is pretty big.
 In comparison, this die is about 2.5 times larger than the one on the ST chipset.
 And it also uses a more modern, and hence, smaller, CMOS process.
 This would mean that the lab cost will be much higher.
 The lab charges by picture.
 Bigger die require more pictures.
 And also the more advanced CMOS process will require using higher resolution pictures, which again, means more pictures.

-The die is built with multiple layers one on top of the other.
+For explanation, the die is built with multiple layers one on top of the other.
 Metal layers are usually at the top and being wide and bright you can’t see much of the actual silicon layers below.

 The decap process is to take an image for one layer and then remove it with a process called, well, delayer.
 Once that layer is removed, they take an image of the lower layer that is now fully visible.
 This repeats until all the relevant layers were processed.
 Sometimes you don’t need to remove all the layers.
 But in most cases you need at least to remove the metal layers.
 Even then, it won’t be easy to read the logic.
 It will probably take quite some time.